Fall Black Rice Salad

 • 2 cloves garlic, minced

-• 1 cup black wild rice, such as Forbidden Rice or TJ's Cultivated Wild Rice (Wild rice blends will also work well)
+• 1 cup black wild rice, such as Forbidden Rice (Wild rice blends will also work well)

 • 2 cups chicken broth, or more as indicated on package (If using an Instant Pot to cook the rice, reduce to 1-1/4 cup broth)